SosoLaMojo/SosoLaMojo.github.io/tool_scene_exporter_doc_tech.md

 ## Challenges

-Pour ce projet les challenges ont été:
+For this project the challenges were:
-* Apprendre à utiliser GUI de Unity pour la création de la fenêtre, les boutons et les labels
+* Learn how to use Unity's GUI for window creation, buttons and labels
-* Apprendre à formater un Json
+* Learn how to format a Json
-* Apprendre à faire le bon format Json avec le JsonValidator du projet
+* Learn how to make the right Json format with the project's JsonValidator